featbit/featbit-docs-practice/pages/continuous-delivery-practice/combining-feature-flags-with-deployment-strategies-to-optimize-the-release-process-part-4.md

 To compare with the plan, today we can use AI to compare the feature flags with the release plan.
 The AI can help us to find out if the feature flags in the deployment pipeline are consistent with the release plan.

-## Next

-In the next article, we will discuss other points that you can check in the pipeline, and give an example of how to integrate these checks into your GitHub action pipeline.

-- Define default value when coding a feature flag
+## Define default value when coding a feature flag

+If the deployment piepline didn't discover potential risk, we propose also that when writing a new feature flag, define a default value.
+Normally we give it a default value of `false` to avoid the feature being enabled by mistake.
+Or other value that will not enable the new version or configuration of feature.

-- Check if all feature flags appear in the code are defined in the feature flag management system.
+## Check if all feature flags appear in the code are defined in the feature flag management system.

-- Put your examination gate in the pipeline
+## Put your examination gate in the pipeline